Have a super Summer and a well-earned rest!... School restarts for children on Tuesday 4th September...

 Congratulations to Year 4, who gave a brilliant performance of Richard III on the West Yorkshire Playhouse's spectacular Quarry Stage.
 The Primary Players Shakespeare Festival was a unique collaboration with over 200 children from schools across Leeds.
 Our young actors received expert weekly training from Playhouse staff - including Creative Education Manager Aoibheann Kelly, who said: "It was an absolute pleasure to work with Rufford Park... the group were just fantastic on Wednesday - I was so proud of them!
 What an incredible bunch of young people."

-Rufford Park will also be returning to the Carriageworks Theatre in Millennium Square this November, performing A Midsummer Night's Dream for the Shakespeare Schools Festival - the biggest youth drama festival in the UK.
+Rufford Park will also be returning to the Carriageworks Theatre in Millennium Square this October, performing Romeo & Juliet for the Shakespeare Schools Festival - the biggest youth drama festival in the UK.
 This will be run as a free after-school club, open to all of Year 4, 5 and 6.

 The feedback from parents and performers following previous productions has been outstanding, and we can't wait to see your children rise to the challenge once again!